"If

 Do we honor our leaders by thoughtfully considering what they say?

-honor them when we thoughtlessly criticize them.
-Have you ever tried to do a good job
+them.
+We dont honor them when we thoughtlessly criticize them.
+Have you ever tried

-while other people tear you down?
+to do a good job while other people tear you down?
 Not a pleasant feeling, is it?
+Nor

-bond election to build a new facility.
+election to build a new facility.

-me to leave town!).
-When one local judge announced he was against the library, a
+among other things, invited me to leave town).
+When one local judge announced he was

-commission member visited him to ask why.
-The judge admitted he hadnt even read our
+against the library, a commission member asked him why.
+The judge admitted he hadnt

 The proposal was soundly defeated, but won the next time.
 And the city

-finally gained a beautiful new library.
+finally gained a beautiful new library!

 to better government.
 I still do.
 But I learned that many people dont judge

-honoring them or ourselves!
+them or ourselves!

 The same city held several elections to replace an old, unsafe school